A Real-Space Perspective on Dephasing in Solid-State High Harmonic Generation

-where $c.c.$ denotes the complex conjugate.
-The current in Eq. (\ref{eq:j_mmp}) consists of a sum over all the possible electron-hole separations at the time of recombination, each with a phase difference of $\Delta \Phi(n) = (k + A(t)) n a_0$.
+plus the complex conjugate, where $a_{m}(t)$ is the amplitude of each Wannier orbital in band $m$.
+The current in Eq. (\ref{eq:j_mmp}) consists of a sum over all the possible electron-hole separations at the time of recombination, each with a phase difference of $\Delta \Phi(\Delta n) = (k + A(t)) \Delta n a_0$.

-In order to simplify the forthcoming analysis, we assume an electron in the conduction band being driven by the external field has an average momentum of $A_0 / 2$ such that $\Delta \Phi(n) \approx A_0 a_0 n / 2$.
-Like in \cite{coherentSum}, we now posit that destructive interference will suppress contributions from imperfect recollision with separations greater than $n_0$ lattice sites from experimentally measured spectra whenever

-That is, we expect that suppressing coherences in $\hat{\rho}^{(W)}$ for which the electron-hole separation is greater than $n_0$ while maintaining full coherence for smaller separations will result in clear harmonic spectra.
-Accordingly, we suggest the decoherence matrix $\hat{w}^{(W)}$ have the following form:
+The characteristic scale of the field-dependent contribution to the phase can be estimated as $\Delta \Phi (\Delta n) \sim A_0 a_0 \Delta n / 2$.
+Destructive interference will inevitably suppress contributions to experimentally measured spectra from imperfect recollisions with separations greater than $\Delta n_2$ lattice sites whenever $\Delta \Phi (\Delta n_2) > 2 \pi$, just as seen for atomic media \cite{coherentSum,Gaarde_2008}.
+We now show that suppressing coherences in $\hat{\rho}^{(W)}$ for which the electron-hole separation is greater than $\Delta n_2$ while maintaining long dephasing times for coherences with smaller separations will result in clear harmonic spectra.
+Accordingly, we implement the decoherence matrix $\hat{w}^{(W)}$ in real space as

-where $f(n, n')$ is a function of the separation between the electron-hole pairs which \emph{turns on} when $|n - n'| \ge n_0$.

-Returning to explicit calculations with our model, where $A_0 = 0.25$ a.u. and $a_0 = 8$ a.u., the decoherence boundary $n_0 = 7$ and we define $f(n, n')$ as follows:

-where $\sigma = 42 a_0$ controls the width of the decoherence operator.
-The authors note that more effective forms of $f(n, n')$ likely exist and that this form was not exhaustively chosen; the purpose of this work is to investigate the qualitative consequences of decoherence implemented in this form.